gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 messages SHALL be transported as SCTP User Data with dedicated PPID = 4242 within DTLS chunks, same as ULP data traffic.

+In this document we use the terms DTLS Key context for indicating a Key, derived from a DTLS connection, and all relevant data that needs to be provided to the Protection Operator for DTLS encryption and decryption.
+DTLS Key context includes Keys for sending and receiving, replay window, last sequence number.
+After successfull DTLS handshake, a DTLS Key context for traffic and a DTLS Key contect for restart are created.
+A DTLS Key context is tied to an SCTP Association, an epoch, the restart indicator and, when used, to a DTLS Connection Id.

 ## SCTP DTLS Chunk Buffering and Flow Control {#buffering}

 DTLS 1.3 operations and SCTP are asynchronous, meaning that the